LJProject-lab/geoscan_project/README.md

-# geoscan_project
+# Intern Monitoring System
-Geolocator and Fingerprint Scan Project
+Geolocator and Fingerprint Scan

 ## Pre-requisites and Requirements for Time In/Time Out System